-- design places for adjusting, lubricating and maintaining the plant outside danger zones - incorporate interlocks into the design so the plant cannot be activated while maintenance work is carried out in the danger zones - design safe entry points, like walkways and guardrails for maintaining and inspecting cooling towers or storage silos - pass on relevant information to the manufacturer for inclusion in the manufacturer's instructions for maintenance - design parts of the plant where workers move or stand to eliminate or minimise the risk of slips, trips and falls, and - design the plant to eliminate or minimise the risk of accidently touching hot, sharp or moving parts.
+- design places for adjusting, lubricating and maintaining the plant outside danger zones - incorporate interlocks into the design so the plant cannot be activated while maintenance work is carried out in the danger zones - design safe entry points, like walkways and guardrails for maintenance or inspection e.g. cooling towers or storage silos

+- pass on relevant information to the manufacturer for inclusion in the manufacturer's instructions for maintenance - design parts of the plant where workers move or stand to manage the risk of slips, trips and falls, - design the plant to manage the risk of accidently touching hot, sharp or moving parts - design plant so that exposure to hazardous substances, or other hazardous exposures e,g, noise, are minimised during maintenance.